"I Fear My Daughter Will Be Kidnapped and Forced into Sex Trafficking"

 August 8, 2014

-Fifty-year-old Dee says that at 17, she was drugged, kidnapped and forced to work in a brothel for three months — and she fears her 20-year-old daughter, Lacey, may be headed toward the same fate.
+Fifty-year-old Dee says that at 17, she was drugged, kidnapped and forced to work in a brothel for three months — and she fears her 20-year-old daughter, Lacey, might be headed toward the same fate.
 Lacey admits she abuses drugs but denies that she’ll make the same mistakes as her mother.
 What’s at the source of her self-destructive behavior?
 And, will she agree to get help?

 More than 16 million kids in the United States are at risk for hunger each day.
 Fortunately, you can help.
 Visit Feeding America to find your local food bank.
 And, help Dr. Phil raise enough money for 10 million meals.
 Donate today!